-HEALTH EFFECTS OR RISKS FROM EXPOSURE: Over-exposure to this gas mixture may cause the following health effects:

-ACUTE: The most significant hazard associated with this gas mixture is inhalation of oxygen-deficient atmospheres.
+- HEALTH EFFECTS OR RISKS FROM EXPOSURE: Over-exposure to this gas mixture may cause the following health effects: - ACUTE: The most significant hazard associated with this gas mixture is inhalation of oxygen-deficient atmospheres.
 Symptoms of oxygen deficiency include ringing in ears, headaches, shortness of breath, wheezing, dizziness, indigestion, and nausea.
-At high concentrations, unconsciousness or death may occur.
-Prolonged exposure may cause mild irritation.

-CHRONIC: There are currently no known adverse health effects associated with chronic exposure to this gas mixture.
+At high concentrations, unconsciousness or death may occur. - CHRONIC: There are currently no known adverse health effects associated with chronic exposure to this gas mixture.

-TARGET ORGANS: ACUTE: Respiratory system, skin, eyes.
-CHRONIC: Skin, eyes.
+TARGET ORGANS: ACUTE: Respiratory system.
+CHRONIC: None.

-HMIS RATING: HEALTH = 1 FLAMMABILITY = 0 REACTIVITY = 0 PPE LEVEL = B
+HMIS RATING: HEALTH = 0 FLAMMABILITY = 0 REACTIVITY = 0 PPE LEVEL = B